 Win at the arcade on the boardwalk

-Go old school and have your kids learn the finer points of skee ball—Jenkinson’s has several arcades lined up and down the boardwalk, including the Jenkinson’s South Arcade, Pavilion Arcade, South Beach Arcade, and Frank’s Fun Center.
+Go old school and have your kids learn the finer points of skee ball—Jenkinson’s has several arcades lined up and down the boardwalk, including Jenkinson’s South Arcade, Pavilion Arcade, South Beach Arcade, and Frank’s Fun Center.
 See if you can score baskets on the basketball arcade game or grab a prize with the crane game, along with the latest video games.
-Kids will love playing for hours and winning tickets they can redeem for prizes after.
+Kids will love playing for hours and winning tickets they can redeem for prizes afterward.

 Test your putting skills with mini golf

 A round of mini-golf fires up friendly family competition and can get even the littlest players well-deserved bragging rights.
 There are two major ones on the Point Pleasant Boardwalk, with courses appealing to beginners and pros.
 Discover Castaway Cove on the upper part, where the legend says the Wheeler family was shipwrecked and used the remains of their ship to create two fun mini-golf adventures.
 The most challenging course takes you through waterfalls and caves, and when you discover the crow’s nest at the top of the cove, you’ll be rewarded with amazing views.
 Down the boards, the Lighthouse Point Mini Golf course is on the southern end of Jenkinson’s Boardwalk, with a lighthouse and two 18-hole courses that offer lots of land-themed fun to play on.